dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 sudo cat /sys/kernel/debug/tracing/trace_pipe
 ```

-It's unlikely, but possible you won't see any `Hello world` logs.
-This could be, since there is little going on in a small VM like ours, so let's execute some process ourself.
+It's quite unlikely you won't see any `Hello world` logs.
+But this could be the case, since there is little going on in a small VM like ours, so let's execute some process ourself.

 Open the third `Term 3` tab, and execute: